bravecollective/neucore-api-go/docs/ServiceAccount.md

 ### NewServiceAccount

-`func NewServiceAccount(serviceId int32, serviceName NullableString, characterId int64, username NullableString, status NullableString, name NullableString, ) *ServiceAccount`
+`func NewServiceAccount(serviceId int32, serviceName string, characterId int64, username NullableString, status NullableString, name NullableString, ) *ServiceAccount`

 NewServiceAccount instantiates a new ServiceAccount object This constructor will assign default values to properties that have it defined,